 Too Much of a Good Thing Can Be Bad

 Everything in moderation—that’s a rule of thumb which is easy to live by and apply to so many different situations.
 Vitamin D is one of those situations.
 While not having enough vitamin D can be an issue, having too much vitamin D can also be problematic.
 Overexposure to vitamin D can cause intoxication.
 Be careful when trying to add vitamin D to your vegan diet as you do not want to overcompensate for a potential lack of vitamin D and cause more harm than good.
+With that said I hope you have enjoyed my guide to vegan foods with vitamin d.

 With the information you’ve gathered here, you are fully armed to give your body the right amount of vitamin D it needs while still living a vegan lifestyle!
 Being a vegan doesn’t mean you have to sacrifice your health.
 In fact, being a vegan means you’re doing what is best for your body.
 And because of that, you want to give your body the nutrients it needs to help you continue to live the best life you can.